-Mentoring programs at Brown assist undergraduate students with the transition to life as college science student.
-Science Center mentoring programs showcase the resources and opportunities available to Brown undergraduates.
+Mentoring programs and pre-orientation programs at Brown assist undergraduate students with the transition to life as college science student.
+Science Center programs showcase the resources and opportunities available to Brown undergraduates.

 The New Scientist Program (NSP) supports students who are under represented in the sciences who are pursuing STEM (science, technology, engineering and mathematics) concentrations.
 NSP hosts events at which professors speak about their research and their experiences as faculty of color in the sciences; helps students access tutoring and information about research opportunities; and provides partial funding that allows students to attend science-related conferences.